Past Events

 Beyond the Notes Minis present mini-concerts that raise money for timely issues and highlight the works of Black composers.

-Summer Minis
+Beyond the Notes: Summer Minis

 June 19, 2021- 2pm, 3pm, 4pm, 5pm